1948 Palestine war

 The 1948 Palestine war (Note: Palestinians consider the events of 1948 to be part of the Nakba (النَكْبَة), literally 'the catastrophe'.
-In Israel it is called the War of Independence (מלחמת העצמאות; Milkhemet Ha'Atzma'ut).) was fought in the territory of what had been, at the start of the war, British-ruled Mandatory Palestine.
-During the war, Zionist forces conquered territory and established the State of Israel, over 700,000 Palestinians fled or were expelled from Palestine, the British withdrew from their Mandate of Palestine, and four neighbouring Arab nations entered the territory and joined the war.
-By the end of the war, the State of Israel had held or captured about 78% of former territory of the mandate, the Kingdom of Jordan had captured and later annexed the area that became the West Bank, and Egypt had captured the Gaza Strip.
-The war formally ended with the 1949 Armistice Agreements, which established the State of Israel and laid out the Green Line demarcating these territories.
+In Israel it is called the War of Independence (מלחמת העצמאות; Milkhemet Ha'Atzma'ut).)
+(30 November 1947 – 10 March 1949) was fought in the territory of what had been, at the start of the war, British-ruled Mandatory Palestine.
+It began as a civil war between the Arab and Jewish communities following the United Nations Partition Plan and became an international conflict with the Declaration of the Establishment of the State of Israel, (Note: On the afternoon of 14 May 1948, David Ben-Gurion, executive head of the Zionist Organization and chairman of the Jewish Agency for Palestine, proclaimed the establishment of a Jewish state in Palestine to be known as the State of Israel.) the termination of the British mandate, and the entry of the armies of neighbouring Arab states into Palestine.
+During the war, Zionist forces (Note: The paramilitary organizations Haganah, Irgun, and Lehi fought on behalf of the Yishuv until late May 1948, when the Israel Defense Forces (IDF) were established and the other Jewish armed forces were disbanded.
+There was also support from overseas volunteers, known as the Mahal.) conquered about 78% of the former territory of the mandate, causing the expulsion and flight of over 700,000 Palestinians.
+Transjordan took control of the territory west of the Jordan River and Egypt occupied the coastal territory around Gaza.
+The war formally ended with the 1949 Armistice Agreements, which established the Green Line de facto borders of the State of Israel, the West Bank, and the Gaza Strip.
 It was the first war of the Israeli–Palestinian conflict and the broader Arab–Israeli conflict.